Screening / Assessment / Referral

-The community based group rehabilitation program consist of consumers 18 years of age and older or with parental and/or guardian consent.
-Community based Group Services are geared toward providing training, education, and advocacy with the goal of integrating consumers back into the community to increase quality of life.
-Group focuses on daily living skills, vocational training, community interactions, educational skills, independent living skills, and socialization within the facility and the community.
+The community-based group rehabilitation program consists of consumers 18 years of age and older or with parental and/or guardian consent.
+Community-based Group Services are geared toward providing training, education, and advocacy with the goal of integrating consumers back into the community to increase the quality of life.
+The group focuses on daily living skills, vocational training, community interactions, educational skills, independent living skills, and socialization within the facility and the community.

 Consumers will receive a mix of services based on individual needs that include:

-ANDC Staff provide organizational, program and clinical consultations.
+ANDC Staff provides organizational, program, and clinical consultations.
 We work with community organizations and businesses, other colleagues in the psychology profession, child care facilities, public schools, social service and counseling agencies, and faith communities.
-We present workshops, trainings, and clinical consultations in the areas of technology enhancement, CARF updates, policy and procedure writing, multiple clinical topics, techniques, and methods as well as many other licensure needs.
-Staff is available to provide monthly consultation meetings, annual trainings, one-time events, and others as needed or requested.
-Our goal is enhance the processional development of our field and foster peer support.
+We present workshops, training, and clinical consultations in the areas of technology enhancement, CARF updates, policy and procedure writing, multiple clinical topics, techniques, and methods as well as many other licensure needs.
+Staff is available to provide monthly consultation meetings, annual training, one-time events, and others as needed or requested.
+Our goal is to enhance the professional development of our field and foster peer support.

 ANDC provides Clinical Supervision at different times during one’s educational level.
 ANDC broadly defines this process as a working alliance between a supervisor and supervisee, where the primary intention of the interaction is to enhance the knowledge, skills, and attitudes of the supervisee.
 Other components include administrative education, licensure management, professional development, performance appraisal, mentoring, clinical education, as well as training, and participation in areas like clinical writing, treatment team meetings, and ethics and boundary consultation.